ghardin9/ghardin9.github.io/_posts/2017-1-24-Capture-The-Flag-Event.markdown

 I began talking amongst the other individuals and one of them with much more experience than I said they were willing to help me get started.
 We talked briefly about some basic vulnerabilities that one might expect on a web server and then we discussed in depth some of the tools that would help me accomplish my task.
-My tutor (of sorts) suggested that Armitage may be the best application for my current needs.I have had some limited experience before with the metsploit suite using a command line interface to do almost all of the work but I was taken back by how grpahically rich Armitage was.
-I had epected to see nothing other than a command prompt but instead discovered this application had a beautiful graphical user interface with many buttons, task bars and drop down menus.
+My tutor (of sorts) suggested that Armitage may be the best application for my current needs.I have had some limited experience before with the Metasploit suite using a command line interface to do almost all of the work but I was taken back by how graphically rich Armitage was.
+I had expected to see nothing other than a command prompt but instead discovered this application had a beautiful graphical user interface with many buttons, task bars and drop down menus.